-While students are familiar with technology and have happily accepted this new change in education system, what about the teachers?
+While students are familiar with technology and have happily accepted this new change in the education system, what about the teachers?
 Are they comfortable using eBooks in classrooms to teach their pupils?
 After all, it is they who teach this younger tech-savvy lot.
-But looking at the growing rate of educational institutes introducing eBooks in schools and universities, we can say that the teaching faculty do believe that eBooks have made a positive impact on the teaching and learning process.
+But looking at the growing rate of educational institutes introducing eBooks in schools and universities, we can say that the teaching faculty does believe that eBooks in classrooms have made a positive impact on the teaching and learning process.

 Here are some reasons why teachers prefer eBooks in classrooms:

-Easy to Explain Concepts with the Help of Visual Aids
+1. Easy to Explain Concepts with the Help of Visual Aids:

 Teachers find it convenient to explain and demonstrate concepts with the help of visual aids that eBooks offer, such as videos and graphic illustrations.
 It becomes easier for a teacher to explain concepts after the student has gone through an entire video.
 For example, students can watch a detailed video of how the solar system works, while the teacher is simultaneously providing descriptions of the same.
 True, there are projectors to show the same thing.
 But holding an eBook and going through the chapter adds a personal touch to the learning process.
 Each student holding an eBook can go through the lessons at their own pace.
 They can rewind and pause to discuss further about the topic.

 Digital images can be magnified, enabling the users to zoom and view all the details clearly.
 For instance, an image of an eye.
 The teacher and student can have a detailed view of the eye, which is not possible with a printed image on paper.
 In an eBook, the content can be embedded with external hyperlinks, click and reveal buttons etc. eBook thus facilitates an interactive session, where every student is involved in the learning process.
 Also, the retention rates are much higher if the courses are delivered on an interactive platform.

 2. Gamification Makes Learning Interesting: